Proper Error Handling

 Standard error (stderr

-) is a file descriptor used for outputting error messages on Unix-like systems.
+) is a file descriptor used for directing error messages on Unix-like systems.
 By default, messages sent to stderr

-are displayed in the terminal separately from standard output (stdout
+are displayed in the terminal separate from the standard output (stdout

 ).
-This separation is essential for effective error management, as it ensures that error messages are clearly distinguished and can be handled independently.
-This is particularly useful when scripts are part of pipelines or used by command-line tools that parse specific output streams.
+This separation is essential for effective error management, ensuring that error messages can be handled independently from other streams.

 Guidelines